 Topical emulsions like CBD Living Freeze topical roll-on is a far more effective topical pain reliever than anything you’ve ever tried.

-Each method of extracting CBD from Cannabis has its pros and cons, and there are 3 species of Cannabis that produce CBD.
+Each method of extracting CBD and Hemp oil from Cannabis has its pros and cons, and there are 3 species of Cannabis that produce CBD.
 Generally speaking, it is common practice to source the substance from the most CBD-rich species Cannabis ruderalis (commonly known as hemp) because the concentration of CBD is vastly higher in hemp than other species.

 This essential hemp oil is collected as a by-product of commercial hemp production for clothing, building materials and 25,000 other common products.